pieterocp/daemonizable-command/README.md

 A few switches are available by default to make life somewhat easier:

 * Use `-q` to suppress all output
-* Use `--run-once` to only run the command once, usefull for debugging
+* Use `--run-once` to only run the command once, useful for debugging
 * Use `--detect-leaks` to print a memory usage report after each run, read more in the next section

 ## Memory usage and leaks